 When it comes to channels that forgot what they're about, TLC emerges as the prime example.
 How do you go from being The Learning Channel to airing Here Comes Honey Boo-Boo?
 There's definitely nothing to learn from that show, to put it mildly, except that Mountain Dew should be consumed in small amounts.
 However, not all TV channels losing their way needs to be seen as a bad thing.
 Breaking Bad isn't what AMC originally intended to air when it first launched, but it entertains people far more than "classics" like Gone With the Wind.
 Some of your favorite TV channels started as something completely different than what you know now.

 What They Show

 Mostly reality shows.
-Stuff like "Trading Spaces" and "Junkyard Wars" justify their existence on The Learning Channel by being slightly more documentary in nature than most reality shows.
-These shows focus more on the stuff that they find in junkyards and... whatever-the-hell-it-is-Trading-Spaces-is-about, instead of answering more standard reality show questions, like, "Who can eat the most worms?" and "Who can be the most hilarious stereotype??"
+Stuff like Trading Spaces and Junkyard Wars justify their existence on The Learning Channel by being slightly more documentary in nature than most reality shows.
+These shows focus more on the stuff that they find in junkyards and... whatever-the-hell-it-is-Trading-Spaces-is-about, instead of answering more standard reality show questions, like, "Who can eat the most worms?" and "Who can flip the most tables?"

 In 2006, they finally dropped their revisionist "Life Unscripted" tagline and (to make reality TV sound cool) replaced it with "Live and Learn," still desperately implying that a) the "L" in TLC stands for "Life" and b) that the channel has anything at all to teach you.